aliyun/terraform-provider-alicloud/website/docs/r/cddc_dedicated_propre_host.html.markdown

 ## Argument Reference

 The following arguments are supported:
+* `auto_pay` - (Optional, Available since v1.215.0) Whether to pay automatically when the host is created.
 * `auto_renew` - (Optional) Whether to enable automatic renewal.
 Valid values:
   - **true**: On
   - **false** (default): Off
 * `dedicated_host_group_id` - (Optional, ForceNew, Computed) You have a dedicated cluster ID.
 * `ecs_class_list` - (Required, ForceNew) ECS specifications.
 See [`ecs_class_list`](#ecs_class_list) below.
 * `ecs_deployment_set_id` - (Optional, ForceNew) The ID of the cloud server deployment set.
 * `ecs_host_name` - (Optional, ForceNew) Windows system: length of 2 to 15 characters, allowing the use of upper and lower case letters, numbers.
-You cannot use only numbers.Other operating systems (such as Linux): the length of 2 to 64 characters, allowing the use of dot (.) to separate characters into multiple segments, each segment allows the use of upper and lower case letters, numbers, but can not use continuous dot (.).
+You cannot use only numbers.
+Other operating systems (such as Linux): the length of 2 to 64 characters, allowing the use of dot (.) to separate characters into multiple segments, each segment allows the use of upper and lower case letters, numbers, but can not use continuous dot (.).
 Cannot start or end with a dot (.).
 * `ecs_instance_name` - (Optional, ForceNew) The instance name.
 It must be 2 to 128 characters in length and must start with an uppercase or lowercase letter or a Chinese character.
 It cannot start with http:// or https.
 Can contain Chinese, English, numbers, half-width colons (:), underscores (_), half-width periods (.), or dashes (-).
 The default value is the InstanceId of the instance.
 * `ecs_unique_suffix` - (Optional) Whether to automatically add an ordered suffix for HostName and InstanceName when creating multiple instances.
 The ordered suffix starts from 001 and cannot exceed 999.
 Value Description:
   - **true**: added.